-One in five American adults has been diagnosed with osteoarthritis, a painful condition caused by wear and tear in the joints.
+Approximately 1 in 5 American adults has been diagnosed with osteoarthritis, a painful condition caused by wear and tear in the joints.
 For decades, doctors have been treating osteoarthritis by replacing the afflicted joint with metal and plastic, but those artificial joints tend to wear out after about 20 years.

-Doctors at the Scripps Clinic Shiley Center for Orthopedic Research and Education (SCORE), using an innovative electronic knee that transmits data to a computer, found that a replacement will last longer if that person reduces the amount of high-impact activities.
+Doctors at Shiley Center for Orthopedic Research and Education (SCORE) at Scripps Clinic using an innovative electronic knee that transmits data to a computer, found that a replacement will last longer if that person reduces the amount of high-impact activities.
 Scripps researchers are now working to find out if stem cells and 3-D printed tissue could prove to be other safe and effective solutions.

 In this episode of San Diego Health, host Susan Taylor and SCORE medical director Darryl D’Lima, MD, discuss advances in orthopedic research, and how stem cells derived from a patient’s bone marrow are already being used to regenerate tissue lost to osteoarthritis, although for reasons under investigation, some respond to it better than others.